 - Insert the needle near the last seed bead row you exited and travel the needle inside the cord until it reaches the correct exit point for your focal bead.
 Pick up a focal bead and stitch through the opposite cord, keeping the bead level.

 - Pick up 3 seed beads and stitch through the cord and focal bead a couple of threads down from where the thread exited the cord.
 (This will help secure the stitch better than going back through the exact same spot.)
-Stitch through the opposite cord, keeping the focal bead level.
+Stitch back through the bead and the opposite cord, keeping the focal bead level.

 - Pull the thread snugly until the seed beads form a tiny pyramid.
 (You might have to fiddle a bit.)
 You have just made a decorative picot stitch!

 - Pick up 3 seed beads and go back through the cord, focal bead and opposite cord.
-This extra thread pass helps keep everything secure.
+This extra thread pass helps keep everything secure while forming a picot on the other side of the bracelet.

 - Pull the thread through to form a second picot.
 Then travel the needle inside the cord, exiting one focal bead width away.

-- Pick up second focal bead and insert needle through the opposite cord and thread through.
+- Pick up second focal bead and the insert needle through the opposite cord and pull the thread through.

-- When you are down to one last spacer row, you will add your button.
+- When you are down to one last bead in a spacer row, you will add your button.

 - Place your button shank side up between the cords.
 Position the button so that the edge reaches, but does not cover, the section of spacer beads.
 Insert the needle near the thread exit point and travel inside the cord to exit next to the button shank.